pietrofranceschi/Data_exploration/PCA.md

 -----------------

 -   Compare the outputs of the PCA analysis of the iris with the biplot of the initial variables.
 Is the picture coherent?
--   Run a PCa analysis on the wines dataset.
+-   Run a PCA analysis on the wines dataset.
 There it is also interesting to play with the scaling of the data.
 Try, for example, to substitute the UV scaling with a log scaling or run PCA without scaling.
 What do you see
 -   Try to run the PCA analysis of the RNAseq data ... is it working?